 - the expected progression or stability of the disability.

 - Recommendations for accommodations.

-	Students may appeal any ruling regarding accommodations by writing to the academic dean.
+Students may appeal any ruling regarding accommodations by writing to Academic Leadership.

 For serious reasons, a student may apply for a leave of absence not to exceed 180 days.
 During this leave, elapsed time does not accrue toward the maximum completion time allowed for finishing the program.
-A letter requesting leave should be addressed to the academic dean.
+A letter requesting leave should be addressed to Academic Leadership.
 For Active Service Members, the LOA for a course or program can be extended beyond 180 days for Military Service operations.
 Appropriate documentation should be submitted to: email@example.com.